devEffort/funLoans/README.md

 **Solution**

+Simple Java project with an external library for CSV parsing.

+To run, simply compile and run the Main.java.

 ***1*.
 How long did you spend working on the problem?
 What did you find to be the most difficult part?**